 Visit the Green Bay Packers Training Camp

 Take the kids and check out Green Bay Packers as they prepare for their season.
 Training camp practices are open to the public.
-Also, the Packers Experience, a free interactive training camp playground lets young fans participate in skills challenges and play on the inflatable football games.
+Also, a time-honored tradition at Packers training camp, fans have opportunities to interact with the players, such as when they are walking to and from practice, entering and exiting the practice field, and mingling near the bike corral at the facility entrance.
 Check out the Green Bay Packers Hall of Fame while visiting!

 Visit the Ocean-Like Beaches on Wisconsin's Great Lakes